Position

 How much does a Human Resources Specialist make?

 Human Resources Specialists play a key role in managing a company's workforce.
 They handle hiring, training, and employee relations.
-The average yearly salary for this role is around $60,134.
-This figure can vary based on experience, location, and the size of the company.
+The average yearly salary for this role is around $60,549.
+This figure can vary based on experience and location.
+Specialists with more experience often earn higher salaries.

 View Human Resources Specialist jobs nearby